OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 The automatic deployment will run the same steps as you would expect for a manual deployment to the deployment target(s) involved in the automatic deployment.
 The basic idea is to "configure the new deployment targets just like their counterparts".

 Consider again our example of an auto-scaling farm of servers - when the pool scales up you want every server in the pool to behave consistently.
-The best way for Octopus to achieve this is to re-run the same steps as the *currently successful* deployment for each project required by the deployment target by its **role(s)** and theÂ **environment(s)** it belongs to.
+The best way for Octopus to achieve this is to re-run the same steps as the *currently successful* deployment for each project required by the deployment target by its **role(s)** and the **environment(s)** it belongs to.

-Based on the example of adding nodes to a pool of web servers, when a deployment target with the **TradingWebServer**Â role is added to the **Production** environment in Octopus, the deployment process will:
+Based on the example of adding nodes to a pool of web servers, when a deployment target with the **TradingWebServer** role is added to the **Production** environment in Octopus, the deployment process will:

 - Include any "unscoped" steps (unscoped steps are run regardless of the target environment)
 - Include any steps targeting the **TradingWebServer** role
-- Include any steps scoped to theÂ **Production** environment
+- Include any steps scoped to the **Production** environment
 - Exclude any steps that were skipped as part of the currently successful deployment (if they were skipped in the original deployment they should be skipped in the automatic deployments) - *see the following sections for more details*.